-Academic Accommodations for Prospective Students with Disabilities
+Academic Accommodations for Students with Disabilities

-Prospective students at Georgia Highlands College must meet the academic and technical standards requisite to admission or participation in the program of study.
-Incoming students with apparent course work deficiencies due to a disability should contact the Director of Disability Support in the Access Center at (678) 872-8100.
+Students at Georgia Highlands College must meet the academic and technical standards requisite to admission or participation in the program of study.
+Incoming students with apparent course-work deficiencies due to a disability should contact the Director of Disability Support in the Access Center.

 Consideration may be given to the substitution or modification of certain course requirements while not detracting from the intent and quality of the educational experience.
-Such substitutions or modifications must be approved by the Director of Disability Support, Department Chair, Vice President of Academic Affairs, and the curriculum committee through a deliberative process.
+Such substitutions or modifications must be approved by the Director of Disability Support, department chair, Vice President of Academic Affairs and the Curriculum committee through a deliberative process.